-Also, to be 100% Agave certified, Tequila must be produced and bottled within specific states of Mexico: Jalisco, and parts of Nayarit, Tamaulipas, Michoacán y Guanajuato.
-If it wasn’t made in Mexico, it’s not true Tequila.
+Also, to be 100% agave certified, Tequila must be produced and bottled within specific states of Mexico: Jalisco, and parts of Nayarit, Tamaulipas, Michoacán, and Guanajuato.
+If it wasn’t made in Mexico, it’s not true tequila.

-Where as grapes made into wine are harvested yearly, agave plants can take up to twelve years to mature.
-This means that tequilas reflect the climate fluctuations of an entire decade!
+Whereas grapes made into wine are harvested yearly, agave plants can take up to 12 years to mature.
+This means that tequilas reflect the climate fluctuations of an entire decade.
 Once the plants are harvested, fermented, and turned into alcohol, the aging process in barrels can last up to an additional seven years.

-For those interested in traveling to Mexico to learn more about Tequila, to experience the world’s finest Tequila tasting, and to visit distilleries, browse our sample itineraries below or contact Journey Mexico today.
+Those interested in traveling to Mexico to learn more about Tequila, to experience the world’s finest tequila tasting, and visit distilleries, should browse our sample itineraries below or contact Journey Mexico today.

 Food, Wine & Tequila in Colonial Mexico — Delve into Mexico’s rich culinary heritage with this custom itinerary that includes Mexico City, San Miguel Allende and Tequila visiting markets, hands-on cooking classes, tasting wines from the oldest wine region in the Americas and more.

 Tequila Weekender — Venture the Magical Town of Tequila to learn about Mexico’s most iconic libation.
-Indulge in VIP experiences to create your own master blend tequila, tasting session of both traditional tequila processes and modern day, and what makes the town of the beverage of the same name so important.
+Indulge in VIP experiences to create your own master blend tequila, a tasting session of both traditional tequila processes and modern day, and what makes the town of the beverage of the same name so important.